rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Beast Warrior.md

 **Attack of Opportunity.** (um inimigo sai da sua área de alcance corpo-a-corpo) Reação: Faça um ataque corpo-a-corpo contra o inimigo.

 **Rage.** While in combat, you can spend 2 MP to enter a rage.
-While raging, you have +2 to melee attack rolls and damage, -1 to Defense, and can't cast spells.
+While **Raging**, you have +2 to melee attack rolls and damage and can't cast spells.
+If you are **Bloodied** (**Sangrando**) while raging, you double the bonuses.
+If you are not **Bloodied** while raging, you have -1 Defense.
 Rage ends at the start of your turn if you have not taken damage or attacked something since the start of your last turn.
-Rage's attack roll and damage bonus is doubled if you're below half maximum HP.
 Every 5 levels you can spend an extra 1 MP to increase both bonuses by +1.

 **Savage Attack.** Once per turn, when you make an attack, you can spend 1 MP to increase the damage by 1d4 + your constituition modifier.
 At levels 6, 10, 14 and 18 you can spend +1PM to add 1d4 to the damage.
 If you're raging, you can spend HP instead of MP.

-**Defesa Animal.** Enquanto você está com metade ou menos do seu HP máximo e em fúria, você dobra seu bônus de constituição na guard e de destreza na evasão, se não estiver usando armadura (limitado pelo seu nível).
+**Defesa Animal.** Enquanto você está **Sangrando** e em fúria, você dobra seu bônus de constituição na guard e de destreza na evasão, se não estiver usando armadura (limitado pelo seu nível).

 **Extra Attack.** Ao tomar a ação Atacar (ver [Combat Actions (link not found)]()), você pode fazer 2 ataques em vez de 1.